wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 (w5imp4)=
 ::::{admonition} Important things to know about nanopore sequencing
 :class: important
-- Can sequence very long reads
+- it can sequence very long reads
-- Accuracy is 98-99.9% (Q17-Q30)
+- the accuracy is 98-99.9% (Q17-Q30)
-- Can directly detect base modifications (methylation)
+- it can directly detect base modifications (methylation)
 - fragments with extreme GC content can be sequenced as there is no PCR step
-- it is high throughput with one flowcell yielding between 2.5 and 3.5 million reads (MinION)
+- it is a high throughput technology, with one flowcell yielding between 2.5 and 3.5 million reads (MinION)
 ::::

 ##### Quality control